 “Fascinating as this lesson in semantics is, why should I care in the slightest?”

-The definition of repairs vs. improvements to a rental property matters because of how you deduct the costs.
+The definition of capital improvements vs. repairs to a rental property matters because of how you deduct the costs on your tax return.

 Landlords can deduct 100% of the costs of repairs and maintenance, in the year when they occur.
 However you can’t deduct the cost of capital expenditures all at once – these must be depreciated over time.
 Spread over 27.5 years, to be precise.
 Read up on how rental property depreciation works for a more thorough explanation.